Rosariomirabella/music/README.md

 ## 📄 License

-This project is open source and distributed under the MIT License.
+This project is open source and distributed under GPL-3.0 license.